ignite/cli/docs/docs/guide/03-hello.md

 (API) and providing a command-line interface (CLI) command that allows users to easily submit the query and receive the response.

-To provide a CLI command for the query, you can modify the `query_say_hello.go` file to include a `CmdSayHello` command that calls the `SayHello` function and prints the response to the console.
+To provide a CLI command for the query, you can create the `query_say_hello.go` file and implement a `CmdSayHello` command that calls the `SayHello` function and prints the response to the console.

 ```go title="x/hello/client/cli/query_say_hello.go"
 package cli